weaveworks/weaveworks-backstage/plugins/backstage-plugin-flux/README.md

   </EntityLayout>
 );
 ```

-The Kubernetes plugin is configured and connects to the cluster using a ServiceAccount.

-You will need to bind the ServiceAccount to the `ClusterRole` `flux-view-flux-system` that is created with these [permissions](https://github.com/fluxcd/flux2/blob/44d69d6fc0c353e79c1bad021a4aca135033bce8/manifests/rbac/view.yaml) by Flux.
+If you are using the [`config`](https://backstage.io/docs/features/kubernetes/configuration#config) method for configuring your clusters, and connecting using a `ServiceAccount`, you will need to bind the `ServiceAccount` to the `ClusterRole` `flux-view-flux-system` that is created with these [permissions](https://github.com/fluxcd/flux2/blob/44d69d6fc0c353e79c1bad021a4aca135033bce8/manifests/rbac/view.yaml) by Flux.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1